GabriSartor/statistics-project-spotify/README.md

  - What are the features that changed the most in music?
  - What are some evergreen features in music?
  - Which are the most popular artists today and in history?

+ Final presentation can be find in the root folder of this repository.

  ## Analysis (See R scripts in Sources folder)
  Mainly three type of analysis have been performed: